The GWHS Speech and Debate team has a tradition of excellence and ethical, responsible, and honorable behavior.

 - Heels should be no higher than 3 inches.

-- Male competitors should wear a tie.
+- Male competitors should wear a tie, non-male competitors the tie optional.

 - Ties should be worn with long sleeved dress shirts; the type designed to be worn with a tie.